 If you decide to take your standard digital camera in the cockpit with you, there are mounts designed for it.
 Basic suction mounts limit the recording angle possibilities, but RAM is different.
-This setup includes two 1” rubber ball swivel points that allow easy manipulation of camera position and fine-tuning of angles.
 The twist lock base ensures that the suction cup is secure to your glass, plastic or other smooth surface.
-Just screw your camera onto the stainless-steel stud of the mount plate and you are ready to select a perfect cockpit vantage point.

 Flat surface mounts are permanent mounts that are very secure.
 They usually have a built-in ball feature that is great for allowing you to easily swivel the camera.
 They come in drill-down or adhesive styles depending on your cockpit set-up and your willingness to drill into your aircraft.
 Because of how they are mounted, these types of mounts work well on just about any flat surface.
 They are also the most secure mount style.